New Whitney Museum

 The Meatpacking District is a 20-square-block neighborhood on the far West Side of Manhattan, bordered by Chelsea, renowned for its art galleries, cultural organizations, and educational institutions, and historic Greenwich Village.
 Located 30 feet above street level on a 1930s freight railway, The High Line runs from Gansevoort Street to 20th Street and soon to 30th Street.
 The public park has helped revitalize the area around it, supporting new residences, offices, restaurants, art galleries, hotels, and shops.

-The Whitney Museum of American Art is one of the preeminent institutions devoted to 20th Century and contemporary art of the United States, with a special focus on works by living artists.
-The museum recently announced a multi-year agreement, in principal, with the Metropolitan Museum of Art, in which the Met will present exhibitions and educational programming beginning in 2015 at the Whitney’s present home, designed by Marcel Breuer, at 945 Madison Avenue.
+The Whitney Museum of American Art is one of the preeminent institutions devoted to modern and contemporary art of the United States, with a special focus on works by living artists.
+The museum recently announced a multi-year agreement, in principal, with the Metropolitan Museum of Art, in which the Met will present exhibitions and educational programming beginning in 2015 at the Whitney’s 945 Madison Avenue location, designed by Marcel Breuer.